diskoverdata/diskover-docs/source_files/plugins_autoclean.md

 With the use of tags, the autoclean plugin can be used to implement a RACI model or approval process for archive and deletion (approved_archive, approved_delete, etc.) tag application.
 The plugin criteria can then be set to meet desired set of tags (times, etc.) to invoke action.

+🔴 &nbsp;Check that you have the config file in `~/.config/diskover_autoclean/config.yaml`, if not, copy from default config folder in `configs_sample/diskover_autoclean/config.yaml`.

 🔴 &nbsp;The autoclean plugin runs post as scheduled job operating on completed indices, to enable:
 ```
 vim /root/.config/diskover_autoclean/config.yaml